 Medical conditions, dementia, and Alzheimer’s disease can make it difficult for nursing home residents to communicate or remember the circumstances surrounding their injury, but there are several other indicators that can help determine if abuse has occurred.
 Patients that show fear when certain nurses or staff members appear can indicate that the individual may be mistreating them.
 Patients that suddenly stop talking, or refuse to leave their room may be showing emotional signs of abuse.
 Refusal to eat or drink, weight loss, dehydration, and bedsores can also indicate neglect.

 Broken bones, sprained joints, or burns are serious injuries.
 The bones of elderly patients are often thin and brittle, but when fractures occur that cannot be explained by a fall, abuse should be suspected.
 A sexually transmitted disease or an injury to the genital area can be clear indicators of sexual abuse.
-Patients may deny allegations for fear of retaliation from the abuser, so a thorough investigation should happen immediately.
+Patients may be unable to self-report due to a medical condition, such as dementia, or may deny allegations for fear of retaliation from the abuser, so a thorough investigation should happen immediately.

 When nursing home abuse is suspected, the patient’s safety should be the top priority.
 Injuries need to be evaluated by a qualified doctor, nurse, or emergency technician.
 Local law enforcement or 911 emergency services should be contacted when injuries are severe, or if the doctors, nurses, or staff are not taking reports of abuse seriously.
 Contacting an experienced nursing home lawyer can ensure that the patient’s legal rights are protected and that a proper investigation is done and follow up visits take place.